rsaggio87/LeaveOutTwoWay/README.md

  * This especially helpful in massive datasets where exact computation of (Bii,Pii), even after the improvements introduced from version 1.5, is close to be prohibitive in terms of computation time.

- * We have added the following inputs
+ * We added the following inputs

                 *   "type_of_algorithm": This takes two values: "exact or "JLL".